DworkinLab/BIO715_TopicsEvolutionaryGenetics/README.md

 Your proposal (max 1-2 pages) and a presentation outlining your proposal.

+### Week of November 17th

-(A critique of [Gluck-Thaler et al. 2022 MBE **Giant Starship Elements Mobilize Accessory Genes in Fungal Genomes**](https://academic.oup.com/mbe/article/39/5/msac109/6588634?login=true) and [Habig et al 2024 PNAS **Frequent horizontal chromosome transfer between asexual fungal insect pathogens**](https://www.pnas.org/doi/10.1073/pnas.2316284121?url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org&rfr_dat=cr_pub++0pubmed) will be due Nov 17 but I am giving it to you early for however you like to manage your time).
+Since Gabriela and Sarah still have their own presentations to do, to be fair to them, we will have the critique of [Gluck-Thaler et al. 2022 MBE **Giant Starship Elements Mobilize Accessory Genes in Fungal Genomes**](https://academic.oup.com/mbe/article/39/5/msac109/6588634?login=true) and [Habig et al 2024 PNAS **Frequent horizontal chromosome transfer between asexual fungal insect pathogens**](https://www.pnas.org/doi/10.1073/pnas.2316284121?url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org&rfr_dat=cr_pub++0pubmed) due Nov 24.

+For the 17th, I would like you to read
+[Husnik et al. 2021 Current Biology **Bacterial and archaeal symbioses with protists**](https://www.sciencedirect.com/science/article/pii/S0960982221007478?via%3Dihub) to provide a bit of background from a modern perspective.